 Stop and Smell the Flowers in Muskegon County Public Gardens

-Once a vacant city lot, now this picturesque pocket park is open to the public and offers a scenic setting and benches to relax on.
+Downtown Muskegon boasts a miniature replica of Giverny's famous Monet Garden.
+Once a vacant city lot, now this picturesque pocket park is open to the public.
+The scenic setting beckons you to stroll over the bridge and take a break on it's benches.
 Don't forget your camera!

 A tiny garden blooms on Hackley Library's south lawn.
 Literature themed, this cozy patch offers 35 different plant species.
 Each of the 35 flowers and herbs are mentioned in the works of William Shakespeare.
 Find a friendly sculpture of a frog reading to a little frog.
 Take a seat on a bench made from stacked books.
 This park entices the passerby to stop with a book, have a seat and smell the flowers.

 A lovely little park can be found on Western Ave. in Downtown Muskegon.
 This Memorial Garden was created in 2005 in memory of Ed Babbitt.
 The gazebo at the center is a popular spot for photos - and taking a break.
 Flora lined sidewalks mimic the shape of flower petals.
 Don't miss the two memorial fountains flanking the sides of the garden.

 One of Muskegon's newest theme-gardens is located near Muskegon High's football field.
 This little pocket park welcomes all who enjoy beauty and tranquility.
 The site where the garden blooms was once a historic house that burned to the ground in 2011.
 Like the mythical golden bird it is named after, it is a symbol of renewal and regeneration.